 Jane McGrath is the late wife of Australian cricketing great, Glenn McGrath and the co-founder of the McGrath Foundation.
 Her public experience with breast cancer and the impact of her own breast care nurse set her commitment and the mission for the Foundation: to ensure that every family experiencing breast cancer would have access to a breast care nurse no matter where they lived – for free.
 Jane passed away in 2008, with four McGrath Breast Care Nurses already employed and the Foundation set to carry on her mission.
-In January every year we celebrate Jane McGrath Day at the Pink Test at the Sydney Cricket Ground (SCG).
+In January every year we celebrate Jane McGrath Day in her memory at the Sydney Pink Test.

 A message from Jane McGrath